-Any student who is living in their own/shared accommodation may be entitled to assistance from Discretionary Funds to assist with their rent.
+Any student who is living in their own/shared accommodation may be entitled to assistance from discretionary funds to assist with their rent.
 Students studying in 2019/20 received up to a maximum of £70.00 per week.
-To be eligible you must be able to provide your own tenancy and evidence will be requested to show that you are not in receipt of Housing Benefit.
-Please check with Housing Benefit your eligibility for assistance, as many young students can study and claim full housing benefit.
+To be eligible you must be able to provide your own tenancy and evidence will be requested to show that you are not in receipt of housing benefits.
+Please check your eligibility with Housing Benefit, as many young students can study and claim full housing benefit.

 We are here to help so please contact us if you have any worries or are concerned in anyway either by telephone, e-mail or by dropping into one of our three main campuses below:-

 Telephone Number: 0300 555 8080